Why are Coral Reefs Important to the Ecosystem?

 How do coral reefs affect wildlife?

-This should go without saying at this point, but a lot of animals call coral reefs their home.
-The degree of biodiversity in the reefs is unmatched anywhere else in the world with the exception of some rainforests.
-This, in turn, creates a complex food web, that goes from the sharks and dolphins at the top of the food chain to tiny sponges, invertebrates, and plankton at the bottom.
+Many animals call coral reefs home.
+The biodiversity in the reefs is unmatched anywhere else in the world, except for some rainforests.
+As habitats, coral reefs create a complex food web that goes from the sharks and dolphins at the top of the food chain to tiny sponges, invertebrates, and plankton at the bottom.

 Eels, octopuses, clams, crabs, and clownfish rely on the reefs for protection.
 This vast array of creatures creates balance, and that balance eventually finds its way to the surface.
-It finds its way to our dinner tables and to our restaurants, to our boats and boardrooms.
-In fact, that marine biodiversity is one of the main things that keeps many seaside cultures going.
+It finds its way to our dinner tables, restaurants, boats, and boardrooms.
+Marine biodiversity is one of the main reasons that many seaside cultures keep going.

 How do coral reefs fit into the food chain?

-According to the EU Science Hub, baseline data from 2011 indicated that the global demand for seafood destined for human consumption is 143.8 million tons per year.
-That is a heck of a lot of fish, and that prediction was some nine years ago.
-Since then, the global population has risen to 7.8 billion people, so that the original number has also risen.
+According to the EU Science Hub, baseline data in 2011 indicated that the global demand for seafood destined for human consumption is 143.8 million tons annually.
+Since then, the global population has risen to 7.8 billion people, with demand for seafood rising as well.

 How do coral reefs protect our coasts?